UK vacuum maker Dyson scraps electric car project

-He said it had failed to find a buyer for the project.
+Dyson said the company had failed to find a buyer for the project and denied that it was a “product failure.”

 The project was an ambitious attempt to enter an industry where even visionaries like Tesla’s Elon Musk have struggled to make money.